 18. La Croix

-La Croix encourages micro-influencers to promote its product by sending vouchers for free cases of its drinks.
-The brand has made influencer partnerships part of its digital marketing strategy and even displays some content on its website and feed.
+The brand has made brand partnerships with micro creators part of its digital marketing strategy and even displays some content on its website and feed.

 19. Banana Republic

 Banana Republic’s influencer program welcomes creators of all sizes, including micro-influencers.
-These creators often join seasonal campaigns and receive products to showcase in their content.
-The brand has run 13 campaigns, reaching over 43 million consumers through influencer collaborations.
+These creators often join seasonal campaigns, receive free products to showcase in their content, and create authentic content that drives community engagement across social platforms.

 Why Do Brands Work with Micro Influencers?

-How to Collaborate with Micro-Influencers in 2025
+How to Collaborate with Micro-Influencers in 2026

 Your brand can also benefit from a micro-influencer partnership.
 But you need to create a strategy that works for your specific needs.
 For example, Gillette discovered they needed Gen Z on board, so they targeted them.
 Sperry leveraged the rainy season to make their campaigns more impactful.
 How can you make yours relevant and effective?